-The 90,000 point offer on the Ink Business Preferred® Credit Card isn’t the largest bonus ever on this card, but it’s a darn good bonus.
+While the 100,000 point offer on the Ink Business Preferred® Credit Card isn’t the largest bonus ever on this card, it’s the largest bonus we’ve seen in quite a while.
 Few cards with this level of annual fee will offer as many points.
-While we’ve seen 120k offers within the recent past, there’s no guarantee that those offers will return any time son.
+While we’ve seen 120k offers within the recent past, there’s no guarantee that those offers will return any time soon.

 Other offers that might be available